OnyekaEkesi/Car-Price-Prediction/README.md

 ## Visualization

-Visualization of the model performance and streamlit app prediction, other visuals are found in the detailed report on Medium, find the link above:
+Visualization of the MSE comparison plot and streamlit app prediction, other visuals are found in the detailed report on Medium, find the link above:

 **MSE Comparison Plot**
 <p align = 'center'>